 Recipient of the Crystal Stair award from the Sociology Department of the University of Pennsylvania.

-Although living in Lancaster for over 40 years, Field only turned his political activism to local issues as he became aware of the misrepresentations and crony capitalism taking place concerning the Convention Center Project.
-(See mission statement.)
+Although having lived in Lancaster for over 40 years, Field only turned his political activism to local issues as he became aware of the misrepresentations and crony capitalism taking place pertaining to the Convention Center Project.
+(See mission statement) and now systemic.

 Field can be reached via email by clicking this link.